openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/globusPallidus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Globus pallidus' is a telencephalic nucleus.
-It is part of the cerebral hemisphere and pallidum.
+   :definition: Is a telencephalic nucleus.
+Is part of the cerebral hemisphere and the pallidum. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001875) ('is_a' and 'relationship')]
    :description: Subcortical nucleus, functionally part of the basal ganglia, which consists of two segments the external (or lateral) and internal (or medial) separated by the medial medullary lamina in primates.
-In rodents, The globus pallidus lateral is separated from the medial segment by the fibers of the internal capsule/cerebral peduncle.
+In rodents, The globus pallidus lateral is separated from the medial segment by the fibers of the internal capsule/cerebral peduncle. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001875)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0104657
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0001875#globus-pallidus-1
    :name: globus pallidus